My AccountCart ContentsCheckout

 Due to courier unpredictability, we advise having your trees delivered AT LEAST 3 days before you actually need them.

-Returning Cell Grown Trees
+Returning Cell-Grown Trees

-For Phytosanitary reasons, cell-grown trees cannot be returned to the nursery.
+For phytosanitary reasons, cell-grown trees cannot be returned to the nursery.

-Delaying Planting Cell Grown Trees
+Delaying Planting Cell-Grown Trees

 If you cannot plant straight away, take the trees out of the packaging and stand upright next to each other in a sheltered location outside.
 November to March, no need to water unless they start to dry out and these would be ok for up to 6 weeks.
 During Spring and Summer, you can do this for up to 3 weeks.

-Site Conditions And Evergreen Tree List
+Site Conditions and Evergreen Tree List

-Our tree chart details which site conditions suit which trees and also which are evergreen or semi-evergreen.
+Our Tree Chart details which site conditions suit which trees and also which are evergreen or semi-evergreen.

-Feeding Or Fertilizing Hedges
+Feeding or Fertilising Hedges

-We recommend planting the second line of trees 25cm or 10 inches away from the first if using the staggered hedging approach.
+We recommend planting the second line of trees 25 cm or 10 inches away from the first if using the staggered hedging approach.
 Consider buying 10% more than you need and plant the spares elsewhere so you have immediate replacements for damaged or diseased trees.

 Hedge Protection

 You would think that thorny plants would put rabbits off from eating them however this is not the case.
-They are happy to take the pain regardless of the cost (sounds like rabbits would be suited to marriage)
+They are happy to take the pain regardless of the cost (sounds like rabbits would be suited to marriage).

 Mice like to use this as a nest/home/holiday retreat and they eat the bark (especially Beech).
 Periodically check for damage below the mulch or bark layer.
 Alternatively use gravel or plastic sheeting as a method of keeping weeds.

-Adding Fragrance And Colour To Your Hedge.
+Adding Fragrance and Colour to Your Hedge

 Honeysuckle (Lonicera periclymenum) is a very popular addition to any garden due to the strong fragrance, splash of colours and interest it generates from other wildlife.
 Click the link to find out more.

-Coastal Planting
+Plants Suitable for Coastal Planting

-Factors Detrimental To Cell Grown/Young Hedging Trees
+Factors Detrimental to Cell-Grown/Young Hedging Trees

-Too much/little water, animal Urine, excessive wind exposure (will slow growth), salt spray, frost on new growth, herbicide drift and over application of fertilizer.
+Too much/little water, animal urine, excessive wind exposure (will slow growth), salt spray, frost on new growth, herbicide drift and over-application of fertiliser.

-Hedge Tree Growing In The UK
+Hedge Tree Growing in the UK

 We have instructed all our hedging trees that no non-UK holidays are allowed so that we can state they are all UK grown.

-Air and light is reduced in this location which could promote fungus and bacterial issues.
+Air and light are reduced in this location which could promote fungal and bacterial issues.
 If the corner is of the house and a fence then you also have leeching issues to contend with from cement and wood preservatives.
 Also when it rains, that area would experience higher water levels so we advise against it unless the plant is very hardy.

 Multiple Order Discount

-Orders over 1000 trees can be discounted by contacting us on 0800 043 1057
+Orders over 1000 trees can be discounted by contacting us on 0800 043 1057.

 Water Logged Conditions